Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

     .. tab:: ``preferences``

         The following example table lists worker availability and preferences.
-        For example, Amy is available on July 2nd, 3rd, 5th, and so on, with a stronger preference to be assigned the shift on the 5th.
+        For example, Siva is available on July 2nd, 3rd, 5th, and so on, with a stronger preference to be assigned the shift on the 5th.

         .. doctest:: workforce